-From a biz point of view, there is huge difference between plain polarity and topic-based sentiment analysis (also known as aspect-based sentiment analysis)
+From a business perspective, there is huge difference between plain polarity and topic-based sentiment analysis (also known as aspect-based sentiment analysis)

 Why is polarity analysis by itself not enough?